GamesCreed

 PathCraft screenshot 4

 My biggest issue with the lack of a 360 mechanic was how limiting it was for the game.
 It almost requires that the player stand to play the game.
 Otherwise, it will be impossible to see certain angles.
-Additionally, it limits the player base to only those able to rotate their own bodies in a full circle from a stationary position.
+Additionally, it limits the player base to only those able to rotate their bodies in a full circle from a stationary position.

 Visually speaking, the graphics were reminiscent of old-school PS2 games.
 It certainly worked in the game’s favor.
 It gave PathCraft a very cute look that provided a nice play environment.
 The character itself was outfitted in adorable cardboard armor, seemingly accented with crayon coloring.
 Player hands also had cardboard gauntlets similar to the small character.